Connor Wong Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Rays pitching staff ranks fourth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Rays pitching staff ranks fourth in MLB.

-- The Rays' 3.83 team ERA ranks fourth among all MLB pitching staffs.
+- The Rays have the fifth-ranked team ERA among all league pitching staffs (3.85).

-- Rays pitchers combine to give up the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (172 total, 1.1 per game).

+- Glasnow (9-7) is aiming for his 10th victory when he gets the starting nod for the Rays in his 21st start of the season.
+He has a 3.76 ERA in 115 2/3 innings pitched, with 153 strikeouts.

+- In his most recent outing on Friday against the Toronto Blue Jays, the right-hander went 5 1/3 innings, giving up four earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.